matiasg/mandarin-language-app/README.md

-A vibe-coding app done by [Manus](https://manus.im/) with small tweaks/fixes from me.
+A yet-in-progress vibe-coding app done by [Manus](https://manus.im/) with small tweaks/fixes from me.

-I just did it to learn Chinese (mandarin) characters.
+I'm just doing it to learn Chinese (mandarin) characters.

 ### install / run
 1. Clone the repo